dalagero/nH_selection/README.md

 # nH_selection
 Daya Bay nH Analysis

 This is the collection of codes used in the nH Analysis (inspired by the nGd analysis) at the Daya Bay Reactor Neutrino Experiment.

-Codes included:

--findIBDs_2000.C: selection and plotting steps of the IBD selection

--findSingles_new.C: selection of single events, pairing into a synthetic accidentals background, and plotting

--finalize2000.C: adding up the plots from the runs done by findIBDs_2000.C

--finalize_singles2000.C: properly scaling the synthetic accidentals background for each run and adding the plots from findSingles_new.C

--submission scripts: submit_..., run_..., wrapper_... used to submit jobs to the IHEP cluster by hall

--lists of the good runs: all together or separated by hall
+They include the selection codes used at the IHEP cluster (and locally) and the files for the fitter (run at NERSC).